textpattern/textpattern.github.io/setup/troubleshooting-common-problems.md

 ### Reset procedure for administrators

-If you are the website’s administrator and forgot your password or login, you'll need to access the database and change things there.
+If you are the website's administrator and forgot your password or login, you'll need to access the database and change things there.

 Most web hosting accounts provide direct access to a MySQL database via phpMyAdmin (or an equivalent).
 Some provide command line access to an SQL environment.
 If you're not sure how to access MySQL, ask your hosting provider's tech support.